 About PlantBased Plants

 Our story began when our founder, Michelle Carrera, was starting an indoor garden but couldn’t find a single bag of potting soil that was animal-free.
 All of the currently available soil blends contain animal products from factory farms and extractive ingredients that cause harm to the environment (even organic soil).
 Over the years, Michelle has developed her own soil mixes for houseplants, garden lettuces, vegetables and herbs, using veganic agricultural growing techniques.
-She started PlantBased Plants to share her passion for veganic plantcare, and to make it easier for people to nurture houseplants and grow food in an ethical way.
+She started PlantBased Plants to share her passion for veganic plantcare, and to make it easier for people to nurture plants and grow food in an ethical way.

 Conscious sourcing.
 We make conscious choices at every step of our process and require transparent tracing along the supply chain of every ingredient and material we use.
 We select only high quality and ethically sourced plant materials.
 We guarantee the origin, growing practices, labor standards and end-of-life decomposition of all our products.
 Dig deeper.